grafana/loki/operator/index.md

 * This section details [how to connect a Promtail](https://github.com/grafana/loki/tree/master/operator/docs/forwarding_logs_to_gateway.md#promtail) installation to the gateway.
 * This section details [how to connect a Grafana Fluentd plugin](https://github.com/grafana/loki/tree/master/operator/docs/forwarding_logs_to_gateway.md#fluentd) installation to the gateway.

+### Sending Logs to Loki through the Distributor Component using Cluster Log Forwarder

+* The [forwarding logs to LokiStack without LokiStack Gateway](https://github.com/grafana/loki/tree/master/operator/docs/forwarding_logs_without_gateway.md) is used to send application, infrastructure, and audit logs to the Loki Distributor as different tenants using Fluentd or Vector.
+* The guide has a step-by-step guide to connect with OpenShift Logging for forwarding logs to LokiStack.

 ### Installation of Storage Size Calculator on OpenShift

 * Storage size calculator works out of the box on OpenShift.
 For non-openshift distributions you will need to create services like prometheus, serviceMonitor, scrape configuration for log-file-metric exporter, promsecret to access the custom prometheus URL, token.